-What happens if a crewmember gets COVID while onboard, and where would they be treated?
+What happens if I get COVID while on board, and where would I be treated?

-Any COVID-positive crew will be placed in a designated quarantine cabin or a hotel for a minimum of ten days and will be monitored by our crew clinic team.
+Any COVID-positive crew will be placed in a designated quarantine cabin for a minimum of five days and will be monitored by our crew clinic team.
+Mercy Ships will safely supply meals and other accommodations as needed.
 If someone develops an infection requiring hospitalization, we plan to treat our crew unless their condition requires care that would be better served in a local institution.
-We are very confident of the capacity and level of care of the facilities in Spain and Senegal should they be needed.
+We are confident in the capacity and level of care of the facilities in Spain and Senegal should they be needed.

 What COVID-related expenses does Mercy Ships cover for volunteers?

 - Any testing expenses incurred once on board